 If you’re after affordable clothing and accessories, Stitch Fix is the best place to start.
 The site promotes personal fashion styles for women, men, and kids from 1,000+ top brands.

 Get a sensible wardrobe sent right to your home when you fill out your style profile.
 A stylist will analyze your preferences and send you what fits your needs, style, and budget.

 You will receive a $25 sign-up bonus and a unique referral link on signing up.

 Share the referral link you receive with your friends and family towards your next styling or purchase fee.
-As soon your referral completes the checkout process, the credits are added to your account.
+As soon as your referral completes the checkout process, the credits are added to your account.

 Shipping, returns, and exchanges are free.
-Just head to their site, create an account, and browse.
+Just head to their site, create an account and browse.
 Not a bad set of outfits, right?